murphyhjohn/IBC-subtype-survival/README.md

 -   somehow we need to account for the fact that not everyone starts at the same time - year of diagnosis is time 0

--   median survival time
+-   median survival time **need to do this**

--   it truly might just have to be a limitation of this table. what we are showing is reported survival. this table just doesnt account for censored observations.
+-   it truly might just have to be a limitation of this table. what we are showing is reported survival. this table just doesn't account for censored observations.

 # Diagnostics

 Do a log-log plot for each covariate.

 Potential violations are surgery, chemotherapy, n stage, m stage, grade, radiation

 I think it would be beneficial to do a statistical test for all because they're all pretty close and I'm not sure what is meaningful difference.